demidenm/PyReliMRI/docs/icc_funcs.rst

                                                     sess_var="sess",value_var="vals",icc_type="icc_3")

 This will store the five associated values in the five variables:
-    - icc3: ICC estimate
+    - `icc3`: ICC estimate
-    - icc3_lb: 95% lower bound CI for ICC estimate
+    - `icc3_lb`: 95% lower bound CI for ICC estimate
-    - icc3_lb: 95% upper bound CI for ICC estimate
+    - `icc3_lb`: 95% upper bound CI for ICC estimate
-    - icc3_msbs: Mean Squared Between Subject Variance using for ICC estimate
+    - `icc3_msbs`: Mean Squared Between Subject Variance using for ICC estimate
-    - icc3_msws: Mean Squared Within Subject Variance used for ICC estimate
+    - `icc3_msws`: Mean Squared Within Subject Variance used for ICC estimate

 brain_icc.py
 ------------

 The `brain_icc.py` is, for a lack for better words, a big wrapper for for the `icc.py`. \
-In short, the `voxelwise_icc` function within `brain_icc.py` voxelwise_icc calculates the ICC for 3D nifti brain images \
+In short, the `voxelwise_icc` function within `brain_icc.py` calculates the ICC for 3D nifti brain images \
 across subjects and sessions on a voxel-by-voxel basis.
-Here are the steps it takes:
+Here are the steps it uses:

     - The function takes in the paths to the 3D nifti brain images for each session, the path to the nifti mask object, and the ICC type to be calculated.
     - The function checks if there are the same number of files in session 1 and session 2 (e.g., paths_sess1, paths_sess2 + optional) and raises an error if they are of different length.